US returns to Iraq ancient Gilgamesh tablet, stolen 30 years ago

 — It is a story that has influenced all the great monotheistic religions, leaving marks also in the “Iliad” and the “Odyssey” — said the director-general of the United Nations Educational, Scientific and Cultural Organization (Unesco), Audrey Azoulay.

-Gilgamesh was the fifth king of the first Uruk dynasty, having reigned around 2650 BC Considered the most illustrious predecessor of the Sumerian kings, he became the object of legends and poems, becoming revered as a hero who, over time, was being deified.
+Gilgamesh was the fifth king of the first Uruk dynasty—the first known urban civilization located in what is now Iraq.
+Considered the most illustrious predecessor of the Sumerian kings, he reigned around 2650 BC and was the subject of legends and poems, becoming revered as a hero and, later, a deity.

 For Assistant US Attorney Kenneth Polite, the repatriation of the sign “in itself is a story of epic proportions.”
 According to him, the clay work is believed to have been stolen from an Iraqi museum in 1991, during the first Gulf War, and reappeared in the UK in 2001.